 Nuisance noise is any loud or persistent noise that causes you ongoing concern or affects your quality of life.
 Your local council should be your first contact for reporting nuisance noise as this isn’t usually a matter for the police.
-However, if the situation feels like it may get heated or violent as a result of the noise we will intervene.

 Common types of nuisance noise

 If the same alarm keeps going off this may qualify as nuisance noise, especially if it goes on for a long time and keeps people up late at night.